PacktPublishing/Databricks-ML-In-Action/Chapter_1_Getting_Started/Readme.md

 * Explore the dataset using the code provided on Kaggle.
 This includes an animation of the hand coordinates.

 Chapter 5:
+* Determine the dominant hand being used to spell the phrase.

 Chapter 6:
+* Create a deep learning model to predict the phrase being spelled.
+* Deploy your model via API using Databricks model serving.

 Chapter 7:

 Chapter 8: